datopia/pixyll/_posts/2018-11-03-hitchhiker-tree.md

 deformation --- if, say, entries are inserted in sorted order --- and may degenerate into an approximation of a linked list.
-Accordingly, we'll set unbalanced trees aside, and focus only  on the [balanced, or self-balancing](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree) subset of trees --- those in which all leaves are approximately distant from the root.
+Accordingly, we'll set unbalanced trees aside, and focus only  on the [balanced, or self-balancing](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree) subset of trees --- those in which all leaves are approximately equidistant from the root.

 In any balanced tree, the distance between the root and a leaf scales logarithmically with the number of entries.
 In a balanced BST having $$N$$ entries,